 CMS’s goal is to fill critical gaps in measurement that align with and support the Meaningful Measures Framework, which identifies high priority areas for quality measurement.
 Its purpose is to improve outcomes for patients, their families and providers while also reducing burden and moving payment toward value through focusing everyone’s efforts on the same quality areas.
-The Meaningful Measures Initiative also helps to identify and close important gap areas of measures, align measures across the continuum of care and across payers, and to spur innovation in new types of measures such as patient reported measures and electronic measures.
+The Meaningful Measures Initiative also helps to identify and close important measure gap areas, align measures across the continuum of care and across payers, and spur innovation in patient-reported measures, digital measures, and new measure types.

-As a public call for measures, the pre-rulemaking process supports CMS’ added focus and specificity and helps to ensure quality measures that are patient centered and meaningful to patients, clinicians, and providers are in CMS programs.
-Patient reported outcome measures (PROMs) and measures using patient-generated data are needed and highly prioritized in CMS programs.
-For additional information about CMS priorities, see the 2020 MUC List Program-Specific Measure Needs and Priorities (PDF) for all programs involved in the pre-rulemaking process and the CMS Quality Measure Development Plan for the Merit-based Incentive Payment System (MIPS).
+As a public call for measures, the pre-rulemaking process helps to ensure that the quality measures in CMS programs are patient-centered and meaningful to patients, clinicians, and providers, and promote CMS’s quality goals.
+Patient-reported outcome measures (PROMs) and other measures using patient-generated data are needed and highly prioritized in CMS programs.
+For additional information about CMS priorities, see the 2021 MUC List Program-Specific Measure Needs and Priorities (PDF) for all programs involved in the pre-rulemaking process and the CMS Quality Measure Development Plan for the Merit-based Incentive Payment System (MIPS).

-Candidate measures for the Merit-based Incentive Payment System (MIPS) are required to have a completed peer-reviewed journal article template (DOCX) and accompanying the measure information in your e-mail.
-Examples of completed templates are also provided below for your reference.
+Candidate measures for the Merit-based Incentive Payment System (MIPS) are required to have a completed peer-reviewed journal article template (DOCX) attached to the measure record in CMS MERIT.
+Examples of completed templates are also linked below for your reference.